mlabenski/TwoWayBinding-AngularJS/README.md

 # MyFirstApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
+This project is maintained by Mitchell LaBenski- by using Angular 6.

 ## Development server